Dromore, County Down: History

-It was the seat of the diocese of Dromore, which grew out of an abbey of Canons Regular attributed to Saint Colman in the 6th century.
-This was united in 1842 to the Diocese of Down and Connor.
-The diocese was then divided in 1945, with the Diocese of Connor being independent, and the Diocese of Down and Dromore remaining united.
+It is the traditional seat of the Bishop of Dromore.
+The diocese grew out of an abbey of Canons Regular attributed to Saint Colman in the 6th century.
+Since the Reformation, both the Church of Ireland and the Catholic Church in Ireland have claimed to inherit the ancient diocese.
+The Church of Ireland diocese, which retained the historical cathedral and diocesan property, was united in 1842 with the Diocese of Down and Connor.
+The Diocese of Connor left the union in 1945, with the Diocese of Down and Dromore remaining united.
+The bishops of the Roman Catholic Diocese of Dromore moved to Newry no later than 1833, and subsequently built Newry Cathedral.

-The town and cathedral were wholly destroyed during the Irish Rebellion of 1641, and the present church was built by Bishop Jeremy Taylor in 1661, who is buried there.
+The town and cathedral were wholly destroyed during the Irish Rebellion of 1641, and the present cathedral was built by Bishop Jeremy Taylor in 1661, who is buried there.
 Also buried in the cathedral is Thomas Percy, another famous bishop of the diocese, who laid out the fine grounds of the palace.
 A monument to Thomas Percy stands in the Town Park.

 The population at the time of the 1841 census was 2,110 inhabitants.

 Jacobites under command of Richard Hamilton, and rival Williamites fought a battle here on 14 March 1689.
 The battle took place about a mile out of the town on the Milebush Road and was known as the Break of Dromore.
 The Jacobites routed the Williamites and they fled in disorder, leaving 400 dead.
 After this Break of Dromore the Jacobites did not meet any resistance while advancing northwards and occupying Belfast.